avinashbhat/similarity-item-based/README.md

 # similarity-item-based
-Code for the paper Analysis of Similarity Measures in Item Based Recommendation
+Code for the paper A Novel Deterministic Framework for Non-probabilistic Recommender Systems, Emerging Technologies in Data Mining and Information Security, Springer 2019